PALEODEM/Palaeo-demographic-models/README.md

 *growth_rates.R:
 This code computes the mean growth rate and associated confidence envelope for the model that best-fits the SPD, over the entire range of breakpoint values.

+## 5.- Correlation with palaeoenvironmental proxy data

+*proxy_correlation.r:

+This script plots a number of time series for environmental proxies against the bootstrapped SPD population proxies, and performs correlation testing using Spearman's rank correlation test.

+## 5.- Convergence analysis

+*convergence.r:

+This script calculates the average difference between the average spd (used as a population proxy) and subsets of the bootstrap itterations used to develop the confidence interval.
+The difference between these is used to demonstrate how many iterations of the bootstrapping process are required to achieve convergence.